-Our Real Life
+Our Real Life is Krishna Consciousness

 “Why am I suffering?”
 This is special reasoning.
 The animals are suffering, but they do not know how to remedy the suffering.
 But human beings are making scientific advancement and philosophical advancement, cultural advancement, religious advancement- progress in so many lines- because they want to be happy.
 “Where is the point of happiness?”
 This reasoning power is especially given to the human being.